The Art of Not-Knowing by James Clegg

 Seeing a close connection between education and creativity he has organised events with The Ragged University since 2016.
 In particular, he is interested in approaches to learning that do not assume that the world will ever yield easy or permanent answers. ‘acts of dis play’, an exhibition he made in 2016 with the artist Rob Kennedy foregrounded this principle by emphasising the relative ‘jeopardy’ of live experience over and above the reductive explanations that are usually offered in this context.

 In this way, act of dis play – which featured a nine- metre tree apparently held in place by debris and a leaning scaffold tower – placed emphasis on audiences’ self-learning and discovery.

 Other exhibitions James has curated include John Akomfrah’s Vertigo Sea (21 October 2017 – 27 January 2018) and Stephen Sutcliffe’s Sex Symbols in Sandwich Signs (28 July – 30 September 2017).
 He also writes occasionally as an art critic for Art Review and Art Monthly.

-What free internet knowledge resources would you recommend to others if they wish to explore your chosen theme further?
+What free internet knowledge resources would you recommend ?

 Donna Haraway, Staying with the Trouble: Making Kin in the Chthulucene [Lecture].
 Donna Haraway’s work in relation to ecological change, other species and kinship is much more complicated than the sense of ‘not-knowing’ I will discuss in my talk.
 However, this lecture captures her most recent ideas and demonstrates how she is having to really strive for new kinds of ‘knowing’ – moving away from our ‘impoverished geometries of knowing’ – in order to find solutions to our contemporary situation: